Home / Blog / HFT Systems Development

 Read 10 min

 Gone are the days of calling brokers, paying them high fees for simple trades, and waiting a long time for execution.
 Today, automated systems handle the absolute majority of trades worldwide.
-According to some estimates, algorithmic trading, including high-frequency trading, accounts for more than half of all equity trading in the US.
+According to some estimates and algorithmic trading, including high-frequency trading, accounts for more than half of all equity trading in the US.

 high-frequency trading system development